 St. Paul was the earliest New Testament writer.
-He and his early followers identified the God of Jesus Christ as the all-inclusive reality, originating everything that happens all-inclusively, pivotally embodying this all-inclusive originality through the humanly all-inclusive life of Jesus Christ:
+He and his early followers identified the God of Jesus Christ as the all-inclusive reality, empowering everything that happens all-inclusively, pivotally embodying this all-inclusive empowering through the humanly all-inclusive life of Jesus Christ:

 “For us there is one God, the Father, from whom are all things and for whom we exist, and one Lord, Jesus Christ, through whom are all things and through whom we exist” (1 Corinthians 8:6).
 “From God, through God, and in God are all things” (Romans 11:36).
 “God is above all and through all and in all” (Ephesians 4:6).
 “In God we live and move and have our being” (Acts 17:28).
 “In Jesus Christ all the fullness of God was pleased to dwell, and through him God was pleased to reconcile to himself all things, whether on earth or in heaven” (Colossians 1:19-20).

 This too is how I identify the God of Jesus Christ, and how I experience God.
-(As a “process theist,” however, I regard God as all-empowering, not as all-controlling, though still originating everything that happens all-inclusively—a nuance that St. Paul and his earlier followers seem not to have considered.)
+(As a “process theist,” however, I regard God as all-inclusively empowering, but not as all-controlling—a nuance that St. Paul and his earlier followers seem not to have considered.)

 Indeed, in order to experience God, it’s important to think of God the way that St. Paul and his early followers did.

-When I am open to this influence (that’s faith), I experience it as grace and love.
+When I am open to this empowering (that’s faith), I experience it as grace and love.

 When I am closed or resistant to it, I experience it as judgment.

-When I participate in the continuing story of Jesus’ overcoming death-dealing hatred through unquenchable and all-reconciling love, my opening to this influence is renewed, deepened and strengthened.
+When I participate in the continuing story of Jesus’ overcoming death-dealing hatred through unquenchable and all-reconciling love, my opening to this empowering is renewed, deepened and strengthened.

-Nothing I have learned about myself and my surroundings through the natural sciences threatens my opening to this all-inclusive influence of all-inclusive reality.
+Nothing I have learned about myself and my surroundings through the natural sciences threatens my opening to this all-inclusive empowering of all-inclusive reality.

 When others call this opening unreasonable or downright stupid, I smile.